The Bhagavad Gita is a 700-verse scripture that is part of the Hindu epic Mahabharata.

 Chapter Eleven: Vishwaroopa Darshana Yoga (55 verses) - On Arjuna's request, Krishna displays his "universal form" (Visvarupa), a being facing every way and emitting the radiance of a thousand suns, containing all other beings and material in existence.

-This volume contains the Sanskrit recitation of chapters twelve through eighteen of the Bhagavad Gita.
+This volume contains the complete Hindi narration of chapters twelve through eighteen of the Bhagavad Gita.

 Chapter Twelve: Bhakti Yoga (20 verses) - In this chapter Krishna glorifies the path of devotion to God.
 Krishna describes the process of devotional service (Bhakti yoga).
 He also explains different forms of spiritual disciplines